tuist/decks/decks/03.25-spm-at-scale/slides.md

 ---

-## Using SPM as a manager for modularizing an app
+## Using SPM for modularizing an app

 - Manifests in Swift
 - Mostly getting rid of `.pbxproj`